Note: As a subsidiary of

 Students will learn to recognise bee pests and diseases and to carry out a disease management plan.
 After this course you will be able to:

-- Describe common bee pest and diseases, and develop a seasonal pest and disease management plan.
+- Describe common bee pests and diseases, and develop a seasonal pest and disease management plan.

 Beehive Operation (20 Credits)